Post-Wedding Depression is a Real Thing: Tips for Combatting the Post-Wedding Blues

 There’s a quote by Rita Mae Brown that says, “Happiness is pretty simple: someone to love, something to do, and something to look forward to.”
 Although you’re likely not about to plan another wedding or an event that costs nearly as much, think about putting your energy into adding something else to your calendar.
 Maybe that looks like delaying your honeymoon until a few months after your wedding so you have that to plan and look forward to post-vows, or maybe it looks like incorporating weekly date nights into your routine.
 Keeping something on your calendar – even something that feels ordinary – will allow you to continue to look forward to more fun.

 After we experience something that is life-changing and filled with fun, it’s only natural to feel upset when it comes to an end.
 The great thing about this feeling is it proves that you truly had a wonderful time!
 Lean into that.
 As each day passes, your sadness will likely fade as you get back into the rhythms and routines of normal life.

 Until you only feel grateful for what you and your partner experienced together, think about reaching out to friends and family to reminisce.
 Often, many other people who were involved in your wedding will also be feeling a sense of letdown.
 That also can extend to any wedding professionals who worked with you!
 A sense of community and comradery can help to battle off depression or even just mild sadness post-wedding.

 Spend Time with Family & Friends:

 Of course, if you are truly feeling symptoms of depression or deep sadness post-wedding, we encourage you to seek the help of mental health professionals.
 There is no shame in asking for help.
-We’re here cheering you on and wishing the best for you!
+Whether or not you’re experiencing symptoms of post-wedding depression, we’re here cheering you on and wishing the best for you!